NishantRai567/data-analytics-power-bi-report815/README.md

 ### Task 4: Creating the Top 20 Customers Table

--A new table was created, which displays the top 20 customers, filtered by revenue.
+- A new table was created, which displays the top 20 customers, filtered by revenue.
 The table shows each customer's full name, revenue, and number of orders.

 - Additional conditional formatting was added to the revenue column, in order to display data bars for the revenue values